FRCTeam3543/Code-2016-17/README.md

 ## Running your code

-OK, so let's try some robot code.
+OK, so let's try some example robot code.
 In the shell, type:

 ```
 # unless you are already in the right folder
-$ cd ~/Code
+$ cd ~/Code/Code-2016-17
-$ ./experiments/RobotPy/robot.py
+$ ./frc-simulate experiments/RobotPy/robot.py
 ```

-This should run a sample robot using the RobotPy toolkit.
+This should run a sample robot using the RobotPy simulator.
 To stop the running robot, use *Ctrl-C* in the shell (that's what you do to stop anything that is running in the shell BTW).

 ## Woohoo?